farm-ng/amiga-dev-kit/website/docs/examples/camera_aruco_detector/README.md

 ```

 ### 5. Execute the Python script

+To run this script from your PC, you need to update the `service_config.json`
+by modifying the `host` filed with your Amiga brain name (e.g., `aluminum-pineapple`).

+You can also stream the stereo left or right images or the camera's disparity by changing
+the `path` field (e.g., /left) or change the port and service name to instead stream
+the Oak1 camera.

 In order to run the example, we need to provide the path to the camera service config file